rstudio/rmarkdown/authoring_shiny.md

 ## Overview

 [Shiny](http://shiny.rstudio.com) is a web application framework for R that makes it easy to create interactive web applications without knowledge of HTML, CSS, or JavaScript.
-Shiny can also be used to make R Markdown documents interactive, this article describes how.
+Shiny can also be used to make R Markdown documents interactive; this article describes how.

 **NOTE**: R Markdown documents that include Shiny components can currently only be run locally.
 Support for running them within Shiny Server will be available soon.